 tabulizer package to read the tables into R. In the absence of a file to download, I scripted the process of scraping the data from the web.
 Still, for a variety of reasons, a source’s data may have been consigned to being entered in a separate spreadsheet.
 Many sources contain just a handful or fewer observations, making the payoff to the often laborious process of data cleaning too small to justify the effort.
 Some sources–including most academic articles–are behind paywalls, making reproducibility a hassle anyway (though I still often used tabulizer to read the data from the pdf before cutting-and-pasting it into the spreadsheet).
 Some sources, like books, or the .doc file(!) generated annually by New Zealand’s Ministry of Social Development, cannot be read straight into R. Finally, at least one source contains crucial information encoded in the typeface(!!) of its tables, information lost when the tables are scanned into R. All of the entries in this spreadsheet were checked repeatedly for errors,9 and I excluded repeated reports of the exact same observation from different sources.
 In the end, I was able to automate the collection of more than three quarters of the source data and a much higher percentage of the series that will be updated or are subject to revision, facilitating incorporating these changes in future versions.

-The source data includes observations for Sweden and the United Kingdom in all but one of these years and for the United States in all but six.
-Argentina—a country not included in the LIS—makes the top 12, with 41 country-year observations.
-The median country has observations in just eleven different country-years.
+The source data includes observations for Sweden and the United Kingdom in all but one of these years and for the United States in all but five.
+Iran and Argentina—two countries not included in the LIS—make the top 12, with 43 and 42 country-year observations respectively.
+The median country has observations in 16 different country-years.

 Differences in the welfare definition and the equivalence scale employed constitute the biggest source of incomparability across observations in the source data, and all twenty of the possible combinations are represented.
 I’ll take up how we get from these incomparable observations to the SWIID estimates in the next post.
 In the meantime, if you’d like to see the source data, you can download it from here.